 They also are good for traveling, because they take flatten to take up very little space.
 They are very quick drying and are usually dry in under two hours.

 Although they are marketed as shoes, they are more like water socks, which makes them a decent option if you prefer socks or more flex in your feet.
-They also have a snug fit, but they start at $10, so it’s also a great budget option.
+They also have a snug fit but start at $10, so it’s also a great budget option.

 The main downside is that the soles are very thin, so they wouldn’t be appropriate for much walking on rough terrain or rocky beaches.